Cyrlls/dkatalistest/solution/README.md

 1578648600000 where there is increased balanced from 15000 to 40000 in saving accounts <br>
 1578648600000 where there is decreased balanced from 40000 to 21000 in saving accounts <br>
 1579505400000 where there is increased balanced from 21000 to 33000 in saving accounts <br>

+Im sorry i didnt attach the code for docker container because i never used it but im trying to learn it but it will takes time so i only attach the code for code for the task given.